The following services are available at the Student Counseling Center:

 - Thoughts of suicide

-Your initial visit is called an intake appointment.
+Your initial visit is called an initial evaluation .
 During this session, you will discuss your concerns and goals for treatment.
 The counselor will also ask questions about your life, including your medical and family history.
 This session will assist both you and your counselor in deciding how you can best be helped.
-The following are a list of the possible services that may be offered following your intake:
+The following are a list of the possible services that may be included in your prescribed treatment plan:

 - Group counseling